What is a Shareholder? A Simple Guide for Beginners

 Who is a Shareholder?

-A shareholder is a person or organization that owns shares in a company.
+A shareholder is a person or organization that owns a part of a company by holding its shares.

-In Nepal, shareholders play an important role in both Private Limited Companies (Pvt.
+In Nepal, shareholders are important for both Private Limited Companies (Pvt.
 Ltd.) and Public Limited Companies (Ltd.).

 Types of Shareholders